In [1]:

 Let's check this:

-1. The sum of any two vectors in HH is in HH.
+1. The sum of any two vectors in $H$ is in $H$.

 OK, here is another subspace -- a line: